BrighterCommand/Docs/contents/Routing.md

 ## Publish-Subscribe

-Brighter has a default Publish-Subscribe to messaging.
+Brighter has a default Publish-Subscribe approach to messaging.

 A broker provides an intermediary between the producer of a message and a consumer.
 A consumer registers interest in messages that have a key or